-The final tally is in, and this year we raised a total of $13,778.40 for Cookies for Kids’ Cancer!
+This year we raised a total of $13,778.40 for Cookies for Kids’ Cancer!
 That’s a lot of cookies doing a lot of good.
-We initially set out to raise $10K this year, and due in part to our generous brand partners (thank you OXO, Gold Medal Flour, Dixie Crystals, and Grandma’s Molasses), we were able to meet that goal and then some!
+We initially set out to raise $10K this year, and due in part to our generous brand partners, we were able to meet that goal and then some!

 Cookies for Kids’ Cancer is a national non-profit organization dedicated to funding research to find safer, more effective treatments for pediatric cancer.
 They have provided over $5 million in research grants to pediatric cancer centers since they were founded in 2008.
 Cookies for Kids’ Cancer is truly making a difference and we are so proud and honored to support them with this event.
 If you are looking for additional ways to contribute to this amazing organization, you can host a fundraising event, order cookies online, or make a donation directly.